 What is Concurrency in Java?

 In today’s world, everything is developing rapidly.
 There is always a scope of improvement in each and everything.
 So is the case with our programming language.
-Today with our modern technologies, we are expecting things to be done with ease and with rapid speed.
-For doing multiple things at the same time or for doing several things simultaneously the concept of concurrency arose.
-So what actually concurrency is, what is its use, why is this really needed and many more.
-We will try to touch such questions and answer them in this article one by one.
+Today, with our modern technologies, we expect things to be done with ease and rapid speed.
+For doing multiple things at the same time or for doing several things simultaneously, the concept of concurrency arose.
+So what actually concurrency is, what is its use, why is this really needed, and many more.
+We will try to touch on such questions and answer them in this article one by one.
 So let us bring our discussion to a very basic common section which is the definition of concurrency.
 In this topic, we are going to learn about What is Concurrency in Java.

 Definition of concurrency?

 So what concurrency actually is?
-Well, to answer that let us take a common scenario.
-Suppose while reading this article, you’re trying to do multiple things simultaneously may be you are trying to make a note also, maybe you are trying to understand it or thinking some stuff.
+Well, to answer that, let us take a common scenario.
+Suppose while reading this article, you’re trying to do multiple things simultaneously; maybe you are trying to make a note also, maybe you are trying to understand it or thinking some stuff.
 So in simple words, you are trying to do multiple things in parallel.
-This is what a concurrency means.
+This is what concurrency means.
 Concurrency is simply executing multiple tasks in parallel to each other.
 We will discuss concurrency in this article in the scope of Java as a programming language.

-Actually, in Java or in general in any programming language, it is the thread which is responsible for carrying concurrency.
-The basic role of these threads is to facilitate parallel execution of tasks.
+Actually, in Java or in general in any programming language, it is the thread that is responsible for carrying concurrency.
+The basic role of these threads is to facilitate the parallel execution of tasks.
 Meanwhile, let us have a basic definition of thread.